 Mr Koh Siak Peng

-HOD, Instructional Programme (Science)
+Head of Department, Instructional Programme (Science)

 Siak Peng firmly believes in constructivism and aims to design quality learning experiences for SST students to be active participants in their learning.